 Working as an Apple At-Home Advisor

 Apple At-Home Advisor jobs are full- or part-time employment positions in a call center, not as independent contractors.
 As the customer's first point of contact, At-Home Advisors assess issues and troubleshoot.
-Specifically, they provide support for iPhone, iPod, iPad, iMac, MacBook, MacBook Pro, Mac Pro, AirPort, and Apple TV.
+Apple hires both permanent and temporary (seasonal) work-at-home employees.

 The company also hires home-based call center managers to oversee the At-Home Advisors.

 Paid training is four weeks long and full time.
 Advisors train from home, accessing instructors via a virtual environment.
 They learn about Apple products, troubleshooting, customer support, and the job's tools and processes.

 Home Office Requirements for Apple At-Home Advisors

 Apple's office requirements differ from the typical home call center office requirements because it provides not only a computer to its call center agents but a headset as well.
 However, it does require a room with a door to keep out noise, a desk, an ergonomic adjustable chair, a dedicated telephone line, and an Internet connection meeting certain requirements.